Amatuon/HeavyAthleteDocs/Everything Else/Marty's Personality & Lore.md

 Marty always wears a kilt.
 Marty is male.
 Marty is not gender confused.
 He says Mermaid because most people don't know what Mer are.
-Marty has lots of kin.
-You can see pictures of Marty's kin often on his [Instagram](https://www.instagram.com/martythescottishmermaid/).
+Marty has lots of family.
+You can see pictures of Marty and his kin often on his [Instagram](https://www.instagram.com/martythescottishmermaid/).
-None of Marty's kin have names as they are just walruses after all.
+None of Marty's family have names as they are just walruses after all.
 Marty is the Mascot of HeavyAthlete.com
 Marty loves explaining heavy athletics to people.
 Marty loves the culture and history of Scotland.